-4.3 Intensity of entitlement
+4.3 Intensity of groundwater licences

 Groundwater pumping lowers the groundwater level around the bore being pumped.
-If this lowering of the groundwater level reaches nearby bores, it may interfere with other groundwater users' ability to access groundwater (Figure 9).
+If this lowering of the groundwater level reaches nearby bores, it may interfere with other groundwater users' ability to access groundwater (Figure 9 on page 12).